-The Drug Price Competition and Patent Term Restoration Act of 1984 (Hatch-Waxman Amendments)95 created section 505(b)(2) and 505(j) of the FD&C Act.
-These provisions established abbreviated pathways for 505(b)(2) NDAs and ANDAs, respectively.96 The Hatch-
+The Drug Price Competition and Patent Term Restoration Act of 1984 (Hatch-Waxman Amendments) created section 505(b)(2) and 505(j) of the FD&C Act.
+These provisions established abbreviated pathways for 505(b)(2) NDAs and ANDAs, respectively.
+The Hatch-Waxman Amendments reflected Congress's efforts to balance the need to "make available more low cost generic drugs by establishing a generic drug approval procedure" with new incentives for drug development in the form of marketing exclusivity and patent term extensions.
+These pathways permit sponsors to rely on what is already known about the previously approved drug, which allows for a speedier market entry than would be possible under the 505(b)(1) pathway and leads to increased competition.

-92 See section 505(b)(1)(A) of the FD&C Act.